Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 The village is also a significant ceremonial centre since Inca civilization.
 One of the unmissable attractions here is Unsu.
 It is a ceremonial element where locals prepare offerings for rituals.

 We will begin the uphill hike quite early in the morning to Maranpata.
 It takes three hours from our campsite in Santa Rosa.
 It is mostly uphill and quite challenging.
+We will be the Rosalinas bridge (Playa Rosalina).

 We will be spending the evening enjoying the Sunset from the complex.
 You will also have the opportunity of seeing the flight of Andean condors.